The Beast (Neon Genesis Evangelion): Cultural references

 "The Beast" uses religious symbolism, including the Christian cross, for the Misato pendant and the Eva-00 cockpit.
 Angel Sachiel also explodes in the final scenes of the episode, forming a cross-shaped explosion.
 An official pamphlet states that the cross has the meaning as a symbol of death and self-sacrifice, although it's not clear which meaning the series follows.
 The director of "The Beast", Kazuya Tsurumaki, said in an interview that Christian graphic symbols were used for artistic reasons by the main staff, because they were considered "cool" for the Japanese audience, and they were intended to differentiate Neon Genesis Evangelion from other mecha anime.
+Director Anno made similar statements, saying that he wanted to add complicated terms for "pedantry".
 According to the official booklets and materials, the title "The Beast" can refer to the Angel Sachiel, the berserk Eva-01 or Shinji's hidden destructive impulses.
-The official encyclopedia Evangelion Chronicle states that the title also references the beast from the sea, introduced in the Book of Revelation.
+The official encyclopedia Evangelion Chronicle states that the title also references the beast from the Book of Revelation.
+Virginie Nebbia especially compared Sachiel's cruciform explosion to a scene in Seimei no Ki, the third installment of Daijiro Morohoshi's Yokai Hunter saga. in which Zezu, a "Christ-savior", takes the stricken souls from Hell to Heaven as a giant cross hovers in the sky.

 Reception

 "The Beast" aired on 11 October 1995 and scored a 5.3% rating of audience share on Japanese TV.
 It also screened with "Angel Attack" in front of two hundred people at the second Gainax festival on 22 and 23 July 1995 in Itako, Ibaraki, a few months before the airing.
 According to Gainax co-founder Yasuhiro Takeda, the work received a positive reception.
+At the 2006 Tokyo International Anime Fair, anime fans voted the first two Evangelion episodes as the anime they would most like to see again.
 Official merchandise based on the episode has also been released, including lighters and T-shirts.
 Critics, including Anime News Network and Newtype magazine, received Neon Genesis Evangelion's first two episodes positively.
 Film School Rejects's Max Covill praised "The Beast" as did animator Yūichirō Oguro, writing for Newtype magazine, who praised its animation.
 Multiversity Comics' Matthew Garcia similarly lauded the confidence in the film-making and the animation of "Angel Attack" and "The Beast", eulogizing the "assurance and tenacity" of Anno and Gainax.